 - Others who are ineligible or have not applied for public support.·

-- For students starting their course (matriculating) in 2016 and later, the College fee will be fixed for the entire course at the following annual rates.
+- Students starting their course (matriculated) in 2016 and later, pay a College fee fixed for the entire course at the following annual rates.

 Funding to pay fees